felipegalobart/service-orders-frontend/README.md

-# Service Orders Frontend
+# Mitsuwa Manager

-A React + TypeScript + Vite frontend application for managing service orders.
+A React + TypeScript + Vite frontend application for managing customer and supplier relationships.

 ## Requirements